What The Court Ruling Means For Trans Youth

 We also run residential weekends and local support groups, so get in touch if you’d like more information!

-My friend/sibling came out as trans
+My friend/sibling came out as transgender, nonbinary or gender-diverse

 Firstly, it’s important to understand they’ve taken a huge step in their life.
-Support is important to everyone, especially trans people who have just come out.
+Support is important to everyone, especially people who have just come out.

 Don’t be afraid to ask questions but you must also understand that these things are very personal and they may not want to answer.